Nachos-td56/minihtmlos/README.md

-Assets used by a HTML minios that im working on.
+Assets used by a HTML x Javascript x CSS mini os that im working on.